calpaterson/csvbase/csvbase/web/faq/entries/duckdb.md

 Note the following:

-1. To avoid accidents, tables are private by default, so add `?public=true` when first posting to create a public table
+1. To avoid accidents, tables are created as private by default, so add `?public=true` when first posting to create a public table
 2. Currently the csvbase-client [works only with csv, not parquet](https://github.com/calpaterson/csvbase-client/issues/1)